 From there the hillsides closed in again and the highway twisted and turned some more.
 They passed through five tunnels.
 Finally the way opened and Landi Kotal valley spread out before and below them.

-It was about two miles wide, roughly oval, with a fair amount of greenery from the recent Spring rains.
+It was about two miles wide, roughly oval, with a fair amount of greenery from the recent spring rains.
 The long flattened “base” of the oval was to their right.
 To their left was the elongated north-pointing “top” of the oval.
 Anna knew from the map Tiara laid over her vision that another smaller village nestled there.

 A half mile further and to their right was a military base, the Michni Post of the Khyber Agency, with a good view of the valley below.
 She turned into the entrance and parked in a concrete lot along with a couple dozen other cars and trucks.
-There were also two tour buses taking up four parking spots.
+There were also two long tour buses taking up four parking spots.

 They got out and walked toward a one-story red-brick reception building.
 It was guarded by a soldier standing at parade rest under the porch to the building so that he could see whoever came through the gate.
 Several video cameras were placed about the area, however, so Anna was not sure if he was useful or merely a visible symbol of authority.

 The two women nodded at him as they passed into the reception area.
-It was filled with perhaps two dozen people, tourists for the most part.
+It was filled with perhaps three dozen people, tourists for the most part.
 Most seemed to belong to one of the tour buses, judging by the way they clustered together and chatted.

 They approached a reception desk behind which a young Pakistani woman sat, dressed in dark-blue Western clothes except for a lighter-blue headscarf.